Effective bounds on characterising slopes for all knots: Winding number zero

 The orientation-preserving homeomorphism $f$ thus restricts to one between the surgered pieces.
 It remains to deduce that $K=K'$.

 \begin{proof}[Proof of Theorem \ref{theorem:C(K)usingt}] Let $K$ be a satellite knot such that for every choice of satellite description $K=P(J)$, the pattern $P$ has winding number zero.
-Suppose that there is an orientation-preserving homeomorphism \mbox{$f: \sphere_K(p/q) \to \sphere_{K'}(p/q)$} for some knot $K'$.
-By Proposition \ref{proposition:swappingusingt}, $|q|>\max\{2,T(K)\}$ implies that this restricts to a slope-preserving homeomorphism between the surgered pieces.
+Suppose that there is an orientation-preserving homeomorphism \mbox{$f: \sphere_K(p/q) \to \sphere_{K'}(p/q)$} for some knot $K'$ and slope $p/q$ with $|q|>\max\{Q(K), T(K)\}$.
+By Proposition \ref{proposition:swappingusingt}, this restricts to a slope-preserving homeomorphism between the surgered pieces.
 Since $K$ is a satellite knot of hyperbolic type, we can now apply Proposition \ref{proposition:Y=Y'} and the cosmetic surgery argument used in the proof of Theorem \ref{theorem:C(K)} to deduce that $K=K'$. \end{proof}